-As much as possible, we encourage students to take medication outside of school hours, e.g. three times per day; can be taken in the morning (before school), afternoon (straight after school) and evening (bedtime).
-If medication needs to be taken at school, students are encouraged to manage this process themselves, only bringing the required dose each day.
+As much as possible, we encourage students to take medication outside of school hours, e.g. three times per day, can be taken in the morning (before school), afternoon (straight after school) and evening (bedtime).
+If medication needs to be taken at school:

-- medication must be stored with Student Services and not to be stored in student's bags - medication must be provided to Student Services in the original pharmacist container with directions on the label
+- prescribed medication must be stored with Student Services and not to be stored in student's bags - prescribed medication must be provided to Student Services in the original pharmacist container with directions on the label

 Note: A medication plan must be completed in conjunction with the family Doctor and submitted to the school.
+Students are responsible for getting themselves to Student Services when required to have medication administered.